Arkansas Highway 59: Route description

-Entering Washington County, the route meets Arkansas Highway 156 in Evansville and AR 244 in Tofu.
+Entering Washington County, the route meets Arkansas Highway 156 in Evansville and AR 244 in Tolu.
 The route continues north to Dutch Mills and Summers before entering Siloam Springs.

 Upon entering Benton County, AR 59 concurs with US 412 east around the southeast edge of Siloam Springs.
 The concurrency ends and AR 59 continues north to Gentry.
 AR 59 passes near Kansas City-Southern Railway cars and Kansas City-Southern Depot in Decatur.
 The route continues north to AR 72 and the Kansas City Southern Railway Caboose No. 383 in Gravette.
 The highway runs further north to Wee Pine Knot, the Adar House, and Butler Creek Cemetery in Sulphur Springs.
 AR 59 meets Missouri Route 59 at the Missouri state line and terminates.

 History

 When Arkansas established its first numbered state highway system in 1926, Arkansas Highway 59 was designated for a route that led from the Louisiana state line to Eudora.
 The South Arkansas route later became AR 159, and the 59 number moved to northwest Arkansas.
 In 1936, AR 59 traveled from Van Buren north to Siloam Springs.
 From AR 72 at Gravette, north to the Missouri state line, AR 59 is the original alignment of US 71.
 The roadway continues north into Missouri as Missouri Route 59.

 The route was widened by the AHTD in 2007 around Siloam Springs.